HMS Prince George (1895)

 HMS Prince George was a Majestic-class pre-dreadnought battleship launched in 1895.
 She was named after the future George V of the United Kingdom and was the fourth and final ship to bear that name.
 Commissioned in 1896, she initially served with the Channel Fleet until 1904.
 She was involved in a collision with her sister ship, Hannibal, and the resulting damage meant that much of the latter part of 1903 was spent being repaired.
 After a refit in 1904, she was assigned to the Atlantic Fleet and then from 1907, she was part of the Home Fleet.
 In 1912, she was assigned to the 7th Battle Squadron.

-When World War I broke out Prince George, together with the rest of the squadron, was attached to the Channel Fleet during the early stages of the war.
+When the First World War broke out Prince George, together with the rest of the squadron, was attached to the Channel Fleet during the early stages of the war.
 In early 1915, she was dispatched to the Mediterranean for service in the Dardanelles Campaign.
 She participated in bombardments of Turkish forts and supported the Allied operations at Gallipoli, including the evacuation from the peninsula late in 1915.
 She spent the remainder of the war back in the United Kingdom, initially as an accommodation ship before being converted to a depot ship for destroyers in 1918 and stationed at Scapa Flow.
 For this latter role, she was renamed Victorious II before reverting to her original name in 1919.
 Decommissioned in 1920, she was sold for scrapping to a German company but sank off the Netherlands during transit to Germany.